April 4, 1968: How The Assassination Of MLK Happened

-Martin Luther King was an American civil rights leader best known for making great advancements in civil rights for Black people.
-Born on January 15th 1929 to Alberta Williams King and Martin Luther King Sr., he would go onto give some of the greatest speeches in American history.
-Luther King led the 1955 Montgomery Bus Boycott; the 1963 March on Washington; and he helped to organize the 1965 Selma to Montgomery March.
+Martin Luther King was an American civil rights leader best known for making great advancements in civil rights for black Americans.
+Born on January 15th, 1929 to Alberta Williams King and Martin Luther King Sr., he would go onto give some of the greatest speeches in American history.
+King led the 1955 Montgomery Bus Boycott; the 1963 March on Washington; and he helped to organize the 1965 Selma to Montgomery March.
 In October of 1964, he received the Nobel Peace Prize because he combated racial inequality through nonviolent resistance.

 Briefly after King was shot, witnesses claimed to see a man leaving a rooming house across the street from the Lorraine Motel.
 It was later found that James Earl Ray the perpetrator, rented a room there and also left a rifle and binoculars which both had his fingerprints.
-After the FBI investigated, there was a manhunt for James.
-Two months later, James was captured at London's Heathrow Airport while attempting to leave England on a fake Canadian passport.
-He was then extradited back to the United States where he was charged with the murder of Martin Luther King Jr in Tennessee.
+After the FBI investigated, there was a manhunt for Ray.
+On June 8, Ray was captured at London's Heathrow Airport while attempting to leave England on a fake Canadian passport.
+He was trying to fly to Belgium with the ultimate goal, he later admitted, of making it to Rhodesia (now known as Zimbabwe).
+Upon capture, Ray was extradited back to the United States where he was charged with the murder of Martin Luther King Jr. in Tennessee.

 On March 10th 1969, Ray confessed to assassinating Martin Luther King Jr. reportedly because of advice from his lawyer in order to avoid the death penalty.
 He received a sentence of 99 years in prison and then tried to change his sentence three days later.
 In 1977, Ray along with 7 other convicts escaped the State Penitentiary and were recaptured 3 days after.
 A year was then added making his total sentence 100 years.

-There were many conspiracy theories surrounding Martin's death, many citing government or mafia involvement and that Ray was just a scapegoat and not really involved in the shooting.
+There were many conspiracy theories surrounding King's death, many suggesting government or mafia involvement and holding that Ray was just a scapegoat and not really involved in the shooting.
 After his death, there were numerous riots throughout the US and many of them his close friends had a difficult time accepting it.
 The 3rd Monday of January each year is an American Federal holiday in his honor.

 Like it?
 Share with your friends!